 - Asylum denial.
 While an individual is seeking asylum, they are entitled to remain in the United States throughout the process.
 However, anyone that remains in the country after the asylum request is denied could face removal.

-Our Attorneys Could Help with Your Immigration Issues
+Our Volusia County Attorneys Could Help with Your Immigration Issues

 Whether you are facing the threat of deportation or are seeking permanent resident status after being sponsored by a loved one, the guidance of an attorney could be invaluable.

 Let the team at Bogin, Bogin & Munns serve as your advocate throughout the entirety of the immigration process.
-If you are ready to get started, reach out to us by calling as soon as possible.
-A Daytona Beach immigration lawyer from our firm is ready to help.
+If you are ready to get started, secure legal representation by calling as soon as possible.
+A Daytona Beach immigration lawyer from our firm is ready to assist.
+We help claimants both inside and outside of the U.S.